-CHS-2020 may face competition from Regeneron Pharmaceuticals, Inc. (the holder of rights to Eylea, the reference product of CHS-2020), as well as Momenta Pharmaceuticals, Inc. and Santo Holding GmbH (in collaboration with Formycon AG), each of which has disclosed development plans for an Eylea biosimilar candidate.
+CHS-2020 may face competition from Regeneron Pharmaceuticals, Inc. (the holder of rights to Eylea, the reference product of CHS-2020), as well as Momenta Pharmaceuticals, Inc. (in collaboration with Mylan) and Santo Holding GmbH (in collaboration with Formycon AG), each of which has disclosed development plans for an Eylea biosimilar candidate.